davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

 ### Questions to Resolve

-1. Should we use `AddQuoteWithInsured` instead of separate calls?
+1. ~~Should we use `AddQuoteWithInsured` instead of separate calls?~~ - Method not available
-2. What's the correct date format for IMS?
+2. ~~What's the correct date format for IMS?~~ - YYYY-MM-DD format required
 3. Are there other required fields we're missing?
 4. How do we handle policy lookups for existing policies?

+### Current Work Status

+**Fixed BindQuote Method:**
+- Removed extra parameters (policyNumber, bindDate)
+- BindQuote only accepts quoteGuid parameter
+- Code is ready for testing

+**Next Steps:**
+1. Test complete bind flow with fixed method
+2. Handle expected failures in UpdateExternalQuoteId and ImportNetRateXml
+3. Implement fallback to AdditionalInformation field if needed
+4. Complete invoice retrieval after successful bind

 ## File Structure
 ```